LaviexXu/WCCI-CBCI-Chanllenge/README.md

 # Solutions of Clinical BCI Challenge-WCCI2020 -- HUSTBCI

-We introduce our method in this competition briefly from three aspects: Experimental Settings, running the code and references.
+We introduce our method in this competition briefly from three aspects: experimental settings, brief introduction to our code and references.
 If there are any questions, please contact wenz@hust.edu.cn.

 ## I. Experimental Settings